-Usability, Mobile Friendliness and Search Engine Readiness are Planned
+Usability, Mobile Friendliness, and Search Engine Readiness Should Be Planned

-(note this blog was initially written in 2011, we have updated in 2017.
-It was interesting to see how much has changed as well as how much has stayed the same.
-We will use *** to indicate paragraphs that have changes.)
+(UPDATED: note this blog was initially written in 2011, updated in 2017, updated in 2019 and again in 2021.
+It was interesting to see how much has changed as well as how much has stayed the same.)

 That brings me to the point of this blog – Never develop a new website without first defining the business objectives of the website.
 You should ask yourself what is the website suppose to do for your business, how is it going to do it, how are you going to measure the success of the site.
 When you start with these questions in mind you can architect the important functions into your website design.